College Year in Athens

-Art History, Archaeology / Archeology, Classics, Environmental Studies, Feminine and Gender Studies, Greek, History, Literature, Philosophy, Political Science, Religion
+Art History, Archaeology / Archeology, Classics, Environmental Studies, Feminine and Gender Studies, Fine Arts, Greek, History, Literature, Philosophy, Political Science, Religion

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.

 Orientation: Held during the first few days, students take time to meet with the program director and learn about Greek society and culture.

 Number of Students: Approximately 100 students attend each semester.

 In apartments with other study abroad students (20 min walk to campus).
 Haverford students may not opt for housing not arranged by the program.